 General expectations: This is a challenging course.
 This course requires prior understanding of Linear algebra, Calculus, and Differential equations.
-In addition to these topics, we will expect you to be able to learn some basic combinatorics.
+(Though a differential equations course is not a prerequisite, some differential equations should have been covered in your Linear Algebra course.)
 You should also have some experience with computer programming.
 We will be using Python, but prior experience with Python is not necessary.

 Proofs are a fundamental part of both mathematics and programming.
 You are expected to be able to write basic proofs of mathematical statements, and proofs related to algorithms.
 The claim that an algorithm terminates or returns the correct solution requires proof.

 For each hour spent in the classroom, I expect you to spend at least three hours reading and understanding the book, understanding lecture notes, doing homework, and programming.
 Practice (doing problems, proofs, and programming) is an important part of learning.
 Only adequate practice will guarantee that you can complete midterm and final exam problems in a timely manner.

 The best way to learn something well is to find something that interests you and do it.
 As we move through the course, try to find applications of the ideas to things you are interested in.

 - Homework, Classwork, and Programming Assignments (45%)